 This, in addition to the dominance of big forestry and mining corporations, creates both the basic weakness and lack of sustainability of the Tasmanian economy

 “The usual corporation spirit, wherever the law does not restrain it, prevails in all regulated companies.
 When they have been allowed to act according to their natural genius, they have always, in order to confine the competition to as small a number of persons as possible, endeavoured to subject the trade to many burden some regulations.”
 (WN Book V, Chapter 1)

-While economic science is ambiguous about the root causes of Tasmania’s problems, socio-economic science is not only clear, but also can offer the solutions needed to create the wanted effect of socio-economic strength.
+While Economics is ambiguous about the root causes of Tasmania’s problems, SORAnomics is not only clear, but also can offer the solutions needed to create the wanted effect of socio-economic strength.

-The following socio-economic solutions derived from the maxims of Adam Smith are suggested for Tasmania:
+The following solutions derived from the maxims of Adam Smith are suggested for Tasmania:

 1. Move industry up the value chain

 To break the natural economic limitation of harvesting raw materials, manufacturing and processing must be encouraged.
 For example, machinery production can be encouraged as an added value to metals processing which itself adds value to ore mining.

 2. Encourage urban development or the ‘industry of the towns’